carl0smat3us/carl0smat3us/README.md

 # Carlos Mateus

-**`Fullstack Developer`**
+**`Software Developer`**

-I'm a fullstack developer with over 4 years of experience.
-I have solid skills in various technologies, both on the frontend and backend.
-I also dabble a bit in mobile development.
-I'm always seeking challenges that allow me to grow professionally and contribute to the success of the projects I'm involved in.
+Hey there!
+I'm Carlos Mateus, a Software Developer with more than 4 years of hands-on experience.
+I've got a knack for diving into various technologies, whether it's crafting sleek frontend interfaces or tinkering with the backend.
+I've even dipped my toes into mobile development waters.

+What drives me?
+Well, it's the thrill of tackling new challenges that push me to grow professionally.
+I'm all about contributing my best to ensure the success of the projects I'm part of.
+Let's build something awesome together!

 <div style="display: inline_block"><br>
   <img align="center" alt="Javascript" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">